etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

-  * **` showMsgInView ` ** .
+  * ` showMsgInView ` .
 Shows a message in the recently opened tab.
-    * **` refreshGrid ` ** .
+    * ` refreshGrid ` .
 Refreshes the grid where the process button is defined.
-From PR15Q1 on, grids are not automatically refreshed after invoking a standard process, only the selected record is refreshed.
-If the process adds or removes records from that grid, then it must add the refreshGrid to the list of response actions to see the updated data in the grid.
+Grids are not automatically refreshed after invoking a standard process, only the selected record is refreshed.
+If the process adds or removes records from that grid, then it must add the `refreshGrid` to the list of response actions to see the updated data in the grid.
-    * **` refreshGridParameter ` ** .
+    * ` refreshGridParameter ` .
 Refreshes the **grid parameter** with name ` gridName ` present in the standard process parameter window.
 This kind of response is specially useful for those parameter windows which are not closed after the execution of the **action handler** (the parameters are visible after the process execution), for example those process definitions which are directly opened from the menu.

-The `getResponseBuilder()` method is available for classes extending `BaseProcessActionHandler` .
+The `getResponseBuilder()` method is available for classes extending `BaseProcessActionHandler`.
 This method returns a helper that can be used to build the result of the process with the desired standard response actions in an easy way.
 For example: